JackRabbitSlims wrote:NYPD accepts New Zealand 'running man' challenge

 That said, there are way way too many instances in which people feel the state sponsored uniform allows them to commit heinous crimes with impunity.

-Users browsing this forum: No registered users and 7 guestsBack to top
+Users browsing this forum: Google Adsense [Bot], Radboud University and 6 guestsBack to top